sunaku/tork/README.md

 2. Forks to evaluate your test files directly and without overhead.

-It relies on file modification times to determine what parts of your Ruby application have changed and then uses a simple lambda mapping function to determine which test files in your test suite correspond to those changes.
+It relies on file modification times to determine what parts of your Ruby application have changed, uses a lambda mapping function to determine which test files in your test suite correspond to those changes, and finally tries to run only those test blocks inside your test files that have changed since the last run by diffing and applying a simple heuristic (see `@test_name_parser`).

 Features
 --------

-* Tests *changes* in your Ruby application; does not run all tests every time.
+* Tests *changes* in your Ruby application: ignores unmodified test files as well as unmodified test blocks inside modified test files.

 * Reabsorbs test execution overhead if the test or spec helper file changes.

+* Evaluates test files in parallel, making full use of multiple processors.

 * Mostly I/O bound, so you can have it always running without CPU slowdowns.